Blonduos/Landing-page/readme.md

 ## FCC Product landing page

-This is a simple static website, designed and built by myself using plaing HTML and CSS Vanilla JS functionality will be added shortly
+This is a simple static website, designed and built by myself using plaing HTML and CSS.

+Vanilla JS functionality will be added shortly